A rigorous introduction to linear models: Linear Algebra

 In all cases, scalars will be denoted in a non-bold font possibly with subscripts (e.g., $a$, $\alpha$, $\alpha_i$).
-We will use \textbf{boldface} lower case letters possibly with subscripts to denote vectors (e.g., $\bmu$, $\bx$, $\bx_n$, $\bz$) and \textbf{boldface} upper case letters possibly with subscripts to denote matrices (e.g., $\bX$, $\bL_j$).
-The $i$-th element of a vector $\bz$ will be denoted by $\bz_i$ in bold font (or $z_i$ in the non-bold font).
+We will use \textbf{boldface} lowercase letters possibly with subscripts to denote vectors (e.g., $\bmu$, $\bx$, $\bx_n$, $\bz$) and \textbf{boldface} uppercase letters possibly with subscripts to denote matrices (e.g., $\bX$, $\bL_j$).
+The $i$-th element of a vector $\bz$ will be denoted by $z_i$ in non-bold font.
+In the meantime, the \textit{normal fonts} of scalars denote \textbf{random variables} (e.g., $\textnormal{a}$ and $\textnormal{b}_1$ are random variables, while italics $a$ and $b_1$ are scalars); the normal fonts of \textbf{boldface} lowercase letters, possibly with subscripts, denote \textbf{random vectors} (e.g., $\rva$ and $\rvb_1$ are random vectors, while italics $\ba$ and $\bb_1$ are vectors); and the normal fonts of \textbf{boldface} uppercase letters, possibly with subscripts, denote \textbf{random matrices} (e.g., $\rmA$ and $\rmB_1$ are random matrices, while italics $\bA$ and $\bB_1$ are matrices).

-The $n$-th element in a sequence is denoted by a superscript in parentheses, e.g., $\bX^{(n)}$ denotes the $n$-th matrix in a sequence, $\bx^{(k)}$ denotes the $k$-th vector in a sequence.